 GRS Surgery – Male to Female

-The journey to the point of considering gender affirmation surgery has not been an easy one.
+Are you curious about gender reassignment surgery cost Thailand?
+Well the journey to the point of considering gender affirmation surgery has not been an easy one.
 Perhaps you have had non-invasive or invasive cosmetic feminizing procedures.
 Understanding and fulfilling the pre-surgical WPATH requirements accepted by surgeons globally before surgery can be performed is another step in the process.
 Once the pre-surgical requirements have been met to ensure that the person is moving forward when ready and willing to have the desired procedures, a consultation with a surgeon will determine the appropriate next steps to meet the goals set by each individual.

 Gender Reassignment Surgery (GRS) is also known as Sex Reassignment Surgery (SRS), genital reconstruction surgery, sex affirmation surgery, sex realignment surgery, or sex change surgery.
 All of these terms refer to the group of procedures by which the appearance and function of an individual’s sexual organs are transformed to resemble that of the opposite sex.